-11. As concluded in the 5th FUR, all of the Examiners' recommendations have been addressed to some degree with the exception of the recommended amendment of the POCA to make the institutional arrangements between the roles and functions of the policy-making MLRA and operational FIU clear, and training for Judges.
-As indicated above, the FSC held 'Industry Day' with licensees and other industry stakeholders in February 2014.
-Additionally, Customs, Immigration and Police Officers received cash seizure training.
+11. As concluded in previous FURs, all of the Examiners' recommendations have been addressed to some degree with the exception of the recommended amendment of the POCA to make the institutional arrangements between the roles and functions of the policy-making MLRA and operational FIU clear, and training for Judges.
+Currently, the Authorities have indicated that the FSC hired a legally trained professional in the AML/CFT Unit to deal with enforcement issues.
 There is substantial compliance with R. 30.

-12. The collection and analysis of statistics on wire transfers, is the only outstanding recommendation.
-No additional information has been provided by Anguilla.
+12. The status of this Recommendation remains the same no additional information has been provided with the collection and analysis of statistics on wire transfers, being the only outstanding recommendation.
 R. 32 remains substantially met.